soldasim/BOSIP.jl/docs/src/types.md

 ## Acquisition Function

-The abstract type `BolfiAcquisition` represents the acquisition function.
+The abstract type `BosipAcquisition` represents the acquisition function.

 ```@docs
-BolfiAcquisition
+BosipAcquisition
 ```

 The `MaxVar` can be used to solve LFI problems.
 It maximizes the posterior variance to select the next evaluation point.